Shalinis19137/Streamlit_HousePrice_Pridiction________Celebal_7/README.md

 🧑‍💻 Made with ❤️ by Shalini
 This project was developed during my internship at Celebal Technologies as part of my major machine learning project.
-I faced many errors, iterations, and learnings over 2.5 months, but finally achieved 85% model success and gained a deep understanding of ML workflow and error handling
+I faced many errors, iterations, and learnings , but finally achieved 65% model success and gained a deep understanding of ML workflow and error handling